Friday, 17 August 2018

 Receipts

-1. Revenue receipts: Revenue receipts are those receipts which are occurred by normal operation of business like money received by sale of business products.
+1. Revenue receipts: Revenue receipts are those receipts that occur by the regular operation of the business, such as money received from the sale of business products.

-2. Capital receipts: Capital receipts are those receipts which are occurred by other than a business operation like money received by sale of fixed assets.
+2. Capital receipts: Capital receipts are those receipts that occur other than by a business operation, such as money received by the sale of fixed assets.

 Expenses

-Costs incurred by a business for earning revenue are known as expenses, For example, rent, wages, salaries, interest etc,
+Costs incurred by a business for earning revenue are known as expenses.
+For example, rent, wages, salaries, interest, and other similar expenses.

 Expenditure